eyalFischel/SmartSaver/README.md

 # SmartSaver
+## Warnning
+this project uses your banking acount details to generate data about you.
+Please enter your own details at your own risk

 ## Description
 SmartSaver is a web application that helps users to save money by providing them tools that helps them to track their expenses and to set a budget for each category of expenses.